 Dairy free London Fog

 A traditional London is one of my favorite hot drinks.
 This version is dairy free and tastes very much like the Starbucks London Fog Tea Latte.
 I have been learning so much about how to make the perfect latte without any fancy tools.
 This recipe will show you how to make a dairy free london fog tea latte.
+If you’d like an iced version of this drink click here.

 Dairy Free London Fog, Starbucks